Are Vokey Wedges Forged or Cast? Find Out!

 Are Vokey Wedges Forged or Cast?

-Now that we’ve established the differences between casting and forging, let’s answer the burning question:
+Now that we’ve established the differences between forged and cast wedges, let’s answer the burning question:

 • Are Vokey wedges forged?